 ImageWidth(256).

-SHORT or LONG Same page widths as the base color mode; see Section 6.2.1.
-In the MRC mode, the width of a Foreground or Background image in the coded data stream may be less than the page width.
-In this case, the image width in the coded data steam is used to interpret the coded data, and the value of this field is used as the page width.
+Same page widths as Profile C, the base color profile; see Section 6.2.1.
+In Profile M, the width of a Foreground or Background image in the coded data stream may be less than the page width, unless the Background or Foreground is the primary image, in which case the width of the coded data stream is the page width.
+The ImageWidth field will always store the actual width of the coded data